Valuation: quoted shares: further points

 Shares held at 6/4/65

 A more generous basis of valuation applies to the market value of quoted shares or securities at 6 April 1965.
-TCGA92/SCH11/PARA6 provides that the formula in TCGA92/S272 (3) is amended to the mid-point between
+TCGA92/SCH11/PARA6 provides that the valuation under TCGA92/S272 (3) is amended to the mid-point between

 - the highest and lowest quotations on 6 April 1965, or